 6) Go where the people go.

 Even if there isn’t anyone specific you’re dying to make plans with, that doesn’t mean you have to spend the holiday alone if you don’t want to.
 Simply go where the people go and see where the night takes you!
-Malls, parks, and other public places often attract interesting and surely entertaining Halloween activity.
+Malls, parks, and other public places often attract interesting and surely entertaining Halloween activities.
 And remember—socializing is great for your health.

 7) Put your safety first.